smarts-uz/python-sports-parser/README.md

 be sure you have .env file with it credentials

 ## Parser
-This command, given an competition_id, will parse all Club and Players of that <competition_id> from the database
+This command, given an competition_id, will parse all Club and Players of that <competition_id> from the database [1,2,4,5]
 ```python
 py your_script.py <competition_id>
 ```
-Example:  "py main.py 1"
+Example:  "python parsing_comp_id.py 1"